About

 All is change!

-Truly blessed to still be here, to be
+Truly blessed to be back in Placitas,

-honored with a population of fabulous
+space, honored with a population of

-students, and to look forward to
+fabulous students, and looking forward

-continued tomorrows.
+to continued tomorrows.

 Yoga, a Sanskrit word meaning 'to yoke' or 'union', is a 5,000 year-old living